thiagofelicissimo/BiTTs/README.md

 We provide the following examples of theories in the directory `examples/`:

-- `mltt.bitt` : Martin-Lof Type Theory with a type-in-type Tarski-style universe closed under all of the following type formers, Π and Σ types, lists, booleans, and the unit, empty and W types.
+- `mltt.bitts` : Martin-Lof Type Theory with a Tarski-style universe, Π and Σ types, equality, lists, vectors, and the unit, empty and W types.
 We also give some examples of terms we can write in this theory, such as the (type-theoretic) "axiom of choice", an alternative definition of natural numbers in terms of W types, and basic functions involving natural numbers and lists.

+- `hol.bitts` : Higher-Order Logic (also known as Simple Type Theory) with implication and universal quantification.
+We give some example of terms we can write in the theory, including an impredicative definition of conjunction along with its derived introduction and elimination rules.

-- `mltt-coquand.bitt` : Martin-Lof Type Theory with a hierarchy of (weak) cumulative Coquand-style universes and universe polymorphism, with Π types and natural numbers.
+- `mltt-tarski.bitts` and `mltt-coquand.bitts` : Martin-Lof Type Theory with a hierarchy of (weak) cumulative Tarski- and Coquand-style universes and universe polymorphism, with Π types and natural numbers.
 As an example of term we can write in this theory, we give the universe-polymorphic identity function.

-- `hol.bitt` : Higher-Order Logic (also known as Simple Type Theory) with implication and universal quantification.
-We give some example of terms we can write in the theory, including an impredicative definition of conjunction along with its derived introduction and elimination rules.
+- `ott.bitts` and `ott-2.bitts` : Two variants of observational type theory, with an heterogeneous equality and a Tarski-style universe, or with an homogeneous equality and a type-in-type Coquand-style universe.
+As an example, we given the definition of natural numbers in terms of W-types and derive its eliminator.

 - `big-numbers.bitt` : Excerpt of `mltt.bitt` used to test the performance of the evaluator, computes factorial of 8 in around half a second in the tested machine.

 ## Implementation

-The core of the implementation is composed of the files `term.ml`, `value.ml`, `eval.ml` and `typing.ml`, which together make around 350 lines.
-The whole implementation amounts to around 750 lines (not counting interfaces).
+The core of the implementation is composed of the files `term.ml`, `value.ml`, `eval.ml` and `typing.ml`.

 The implementation of rewriting uses a form of untyped NbE with de Bruijn indices for terms and levels for values, which avoids any need to implement functions for shifting indices and for substitution.
 It is inspired by the following works.